Kitware/SMTK/doc/release/notes/qt-subsystem.md

       </AttributeTypes>
     </View>
 ```
+* Added support for applying Configuration Styles stored in the attribute resource.
+If an attribute does not have style information defined in the View, the View will check with the UIManager. **Note:** this process will also take into consideration the definitions that attribute's definition is based on.

 ### qtUIManager Changes
 * There is now a method to return the size of a string based on the font being used